 Consider what a typical enterprise AI pipeline actually processes:

 The first five tasks are commodity inference.
-A 7B or 13B fine-tuned model handles them at equal quality on most workloads.
+A 7B or 13B model adapted via LoRA fine-tuning handles them at equal quality on most workloads.
 Only the last — complex reasoning and free-form generation where quality variance matters — benefits from frontier intelligence.
 Routing identifies which category each query falls into and prices accordingly.

 2–4×